-The percentage of shares of our common stock owned by current stockholders may be diluted in the future because of equity issuances for acquisitions, capital market transactions, or otherwise, including, without limitation, equity awards that we may grant to our directors, officers, and employees, exercise of our warrants.
+The percentage of shares of our Common Stock owned by current stockholders may be diluted in the future because of equity issuances for acquisitions, capital market transactions, or otherwise, including, without limitation, equity awards that we may grant to our directors, officers, and employees, exercise of our warrants.

-Sales of a substantial number of shares of our Common Stock in the public market, including the resale of the shares of Common Stock underlying the PIPE Shares and PIPE Warrants pursuant to an effective resale registration statement or Rule 144, could occur at any time.
+Sales of a substantial number of shares of our Common Stock in the public market, including the resale of the shares of Common Stock underlying securities held by the selling stockholders pursuant to this prospectus or pursuant to Rule 144, could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of Common Stock intend to sell shares, could reduce the market price of our Common Stock.
-Pursuant to our obligations under the Amended and Restate Registration Rights Agreement and the registration rights agreements with the holders of the Series A Preferred Stock and the Series B Preferred Stock, we have agreed to register approximately 15 million shares of Common Stock.
-Such securities represent approximately 167% of the shares of Common Stock outstanding as of the date hereof.
-The resale, or expected or potential resale, of a substantial number of shares of our Common Stock in the public market could adversely affect the market price for the Common Stock and make it more difficult for our shareholders to sell their holdings at times and prices that they determine are appropriate.
-Further, the adverse market and price pressures resulting from an offering pursuant to a resale registration statement regarding the registration rights agreements described in this paragraph may continue for an extended period of time.
+Pursuant to our obligations under the Amended and Restated Registration Rights Agreement and the registration rights agreements with the holders of the Series A Preferred Stock and the Series B Preferred Stock, we have agreed to register on the registration statement of which this prospectus forms a part 15,183, 512 shares of Common Stock.
+Such securities represent approximately 167% of the shares of Common Stock outstanding as of January 24, 2023.
+After it is effective and until such time that it is no longer effective, the registration statement registering such securities will permit the resale of these shares.
+The resale, or expected or potential resale, of a substantial number of shares of our Common Stock in the public market could adversely affect the market price for the Common Stock and make it more difficult for you to sell your holdings at times and prices that you determine are appropriate.
+Furthermore, we expect that, because there is a large number of shares being registered pursuant to the registration statement of which this prospectus forms a part, the selling securityholders will continue to offer the securities covered thereby pursuant to this prospectus or pursuant to the registration of which cannot be predicted.
+Accordingly, the adverse market and price pressures resulting from an offering pursuant to the registration statement may continue for an extended period of time.